ranfysvalle02/running-the-table/geopolitics.md

 The model is built from training data: wars survived, resources found, religions inherited, revolutions attempted, constitutions written, borders drawn, enemies remembered.
 Over generations, the model hardens.
 It stops feeling like a model.
 It starts feeling like *the truth* — like the way reality simply *is*, rather than one particular compression of it assembled from one particular slice of history.

-And here is where the mechanism from the rest of this series becomes visible at continental scale:
+And here is where the mechanism becomes visible at continental scale:

 **When a nation's internal model is accurate — when it tracks reality, updates on contact, and incorporates surprise — the nation adapts, trades, negotiates, prospers.**